School Safety Law – HB 268

 Georgia House Bill 268: What Parents, Schools, and Communities Need to Know

 On July 1, 2025, Georgia’s House Bill 268 – the Comprehensive School Safety & Student Well-being Act became law.
-This is one of the broadest school safety and student support laws in the nation.
-It affects nearly every part of school life — from security to behavioral health, student records, attendance rules, and discipline.
+This is one of the most wide-reaching school safety and student support laws in the country.
+It touches almost every part of school life — from security and discipline to attendance, behavioral health, and student records.

-To support schools in meeting these new requirements, the FY2026 state budget provides funding, including $61,000 per school for safety upgrades, $20 million statewide for student behavioral health, and $7 million to help districts hire student advocacy specialists.
+To help schools meet the new requirements, the FY2026 state budget includes major funding.
+Each school will get $61,000 for safety upgrades.
+The state also set aside $20 million for student behavioral health and $7 million to hire student advocacy specialists.

 What HB 268 Does

-• Safety systems – Schools must install panic alert systems, create detailed school maps, and launch anonymous reporting tools tied to 911 and police.
-Funding: $61,000 per school in security grants.
+Safety systems – Schools must install panic alert systems and create detailed school maps.
+They also need anonymous reporting tools that link directly to 911 and law enforcement.

-• School climate – Schools with low climate ratings (1–2 stars) must implement Positive Behavioral Interventions and Supports (PBIS) and Response to Intervention (RTI) programs to improve discipline and learning environments.
+School climate – Schools with low climate ratings (1–2 stars) must implement Positive Behavioral Interventions and Supports (PBIS) and Response to Intervention (RTI) programs.
+The goal is to improve discipline and create safer, more supportive learning environments.

-• Attendance rules – If a child misses 30 consecutive days without notice, schools must alert child welfare agencies and may request law enforcement wellness checks.
+Attendance rules – If a student misses 30 days in a row without notice, schools must alert child welfare agencies.
+They can also ask law enforcement to conduct a wellness check.

 Need Help?

-If you are a parent, educator, or advocate navigating HB 268 and its impact, contact Georgia Appleseed.
-We can help with questions about enrollment, special education, discipline, and more.
+If you’re a parent, educator, or advocate trying to understand how this law affects your school or student, Georgia Appleseed can help.
+We can answer questions about enrollment, discipline, special education, and more.